CALL FOR FREE CONSULTATION

 If you have ever been in a romantic relationship with a narcissist, and you feel that you are still deeply traumatized, you need to seek out therapy.

-Narcissistic abuse trauma can last months to years without the help of a professional but we have the service that can help you recover in a healthy way.
+Narcissistic abuse trauma can last months to years without the help of a professional but we have the service in California that can help you recover in a healthy way.

 Various therapeutic approaches can be employed, including, but not limited to: talk therapy, and EMDR.
 Dr. Invia A. Betjoseph provides a wide range of therapeutic services, including individual, couples, and family counseling.